johnson-cooper/YGO-NEXUS-REVIVAL/README.md

 # Yu-Gi-Oh!
 World Championship 2011 - Nexus Revival Patch

 ## About
 This project provides an **XDELTA patch** for modifying the game *Yu-Gi-Oh!
 World Championship 2011*.
-The patch introduces new card packs, custom graphic changes, and more to enhance your gameplay experience.
+The patch introduces new card packs, custom graphic changes, new cpu decks, and more to enhance your gameplay experience.

 ---